What Is Perimenopause?

 - Your periods happen closer together.

-Often your doctor can make the diagnosis of perimenopause based on your symptoms.
-A blood test to check hormone levels may also help, but your hormone levels are changing during perimenopause.
+Your doctor can often make the diagnosis of perimenopause based on your symptoms.
+A blood test to check hormone levels may also help, but your hormone levels keep changing during perimenopause.
 It may be more helpful to have several blood tests done at different times for comparison.

 Yes.
 Despite a decline in fertility during the perimenopause stage, you can still become pregnant.
 If you do not want to become pregnant, you should use some form of birth control until you reach menopause (you have gone 12 months without having your period).